Newsome: Sport

 The Newsome Panthers, an amateur rugby league club, are based here.
 The club fields ten junior teams and an open age team in several leagues operated by British Amateur Rugby League Association.
 The club plays their home games at the secondary school and the committee meets in one of the village's public houses, The Fountain Inn.

 Transport

 The nearest Mainline railway station is in Huddersfield.
 Berry Brow on the Penistone Line is the closest local railway station.
-There are several bus service routes through the village, run by First Calderdale & Huddersfield and Tiger Blue.
+There are several bus service routes through the village, run by First Calderdale & Huddersfield and Team Penine.